mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### Fixes

 * **Design - Endpoint**
-    In the endpoints section, endpoints that are linked to cross project proxies have now the **"Cross" label.**
+    In the endpoints section, endpoints that are linked to cross project proxies have now the **`Cross` label.**

     ![endpoint_proxy](img/endpoint_proxy.PNG)